Dr. Michelle Santiago

 Psy.D., The School of Professional Psychology at Forest Institute (APA Accredited)

 Dr. Santiago joined the faculty of Moravian Theological Seminary in 2015 after 19 years of providing clinical counseling services.
-She has worked in a wide variety of areas, including maximum security federal corrections, survivor services, critical incident stress management, EAP supervisor training, homeless populations and as a staff member of college counseling centers at JMU, UTM, and Moravian College.
+She has worked in a wide variety of areas, including maximum security federal corrections, survivor services, critical incident stress management, EAP supervisor training, homeless populations and as a staff member of college counseling centers at JMU, UTM, and Moravian College (since 2009).

-She has been an invited senior panel member at Long Island University “Slut Shaming: Girls against Girls,”, given guest lectures on alternative lifestyle/sexualities and has been known to protest protesters at political rallies.
+She has been an invited senior panel member at Long Island University “Slut Shaming: Girls against Girls,”, gives guest lectures and presentations on alternative lifestyle/sexualities and has been known to protest protesters at political rallies.

-She has led service experiences for undergraduate students, conducts Safe Zone trainings across campus, is the advisor to Spectrum and conducts Safe Zone training; Come this Spring- she will be the faculty liaison (a different kind of coach) for the Women’s Greyhound Softball Team
+She has led community service experiences for undergraduate students, conducts Safe Zone trainings across campus, is the advisor to Spectrum and serves as a faculty liaison for undergrad students at risk.

 She has recently reviewed book chapters in two different textbooks on Counseling Theory and Multicultural Strengths Based Counseling.
 More recently, she has been interested in research areas such as male/female supervisory relationships, inter/intra cultural mentoring, and the imposter syndrome in new faculty members.